Serving ON including the Greater Toronto area

 Once the hole has been excavated, we will core a small hole (only about 1" in diameter) through your basement wall.
 Then, a steel anchor rod will be driven through the wall and soil, extending through a hole in the center of the earth anchor.

-Steel earth anchor assembly installation in Caledon.
+Steel earth anchor assembly installation in Orangeville.

 Attaching The Earth Anchor